Important COVID information by Mercy Medical Clinic in Wylie, TX

 • Social distancing is deliberately increasing the physical space between people to avoid the spread of the disease

 • Staying at least 6 feet away from other people lessens your chance of catching COVID-19

-• Other examples of social distancing includes working from home, visiting loved ones by electronic devices instead of in person etc.
+• Other examples of social distancing include working from home, visiting loved ones by electronic devices instead of in person, etc.